MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 ![Portal Hosted](../media/portal-hosted.png "Portal Hosted")

 ### Additional project setup
-1. Create a new Google Chrome shortcut and add `--disable-web-security --user-data-dir="C:\chromeTest"` to bypass the same origin policy.
-> [!NOTE]
-> Don't forget to always open the custom event portal with the newly created shortcut for Google Chrome with disabled web security during development!
+1. To avoid CORS errors you need to add your origin in Portals.
+To do so, go to **Dynamics 365 > Portals > Site Settings** and add a new setting.
+   Insert `HTTP/Access-Control-Allow-Origin` in the name field and the origins that should be allowed in the value field.
-1. You need to bypass the anti-CSRF token for local development.
+3. You need to bypass the anti-CSRF token for local development.
 To do that, you need to go to **Dynamics 365 > Portals > Web Templates** and open the **PortalAPI** web template and flip the flag `bypassTokenVerification` to `true`.
-2. Restart the Dynamics 365 Portal website to see the changes.
+4. Restart the Dynamics 365 Portal website to see the changes.

 ### Environment configuration for portal hosted
 1. Open the `environment.d365.ts` configuration file (located in `\src\environments`) for modification.